 Cleaning Stainless Steel Appliances

-You can't get around the additional time it takes you to keep your stainless appliances sparkling, but Mrs. Clean is here to tell you how to get rid or streaks fingerprints and smudges fast and easily.
+You can’t avoid the additional time it takes you to keep your stainless appliances sleek looking, but Mrs. Clean can tell you how to get them clean.

-- Clean all stainless steel appliances right after using.
+- Wipe down all stainless steel appliances right after using them.

 - Don’t use steel brushes or steel wool on stainless steel surfaces.

-- Never use bleach or products containing bleach on stainless steel appliances.
+- Never use bleach or products containing bleach on stainless steel appliances or oven cleaner.

 - Always scrub in the direction of the polished finish (called the grain) to avoid scratching stainless steel.